 In product liability cases, there are three main types of product defects:

-- Marketing Defects: These types of defects represent flaws in the advertising or labelling of a product.
-For example, if the labelling on medication provided incorrect information that resulted in a person’s injury or death, then that company would still be liable for damages even if the product itself was properly manufactured or designed.
+These types of defects represent flaws in the advertising or labeling of a product.
+For example, if the labeling on medication provided incorrect information that resulted in a person’s injury or death, then that company would still be liable for damages even if the product itself was properly manufactured or designed.

 What does a Product Liability Attorney do?